 - Do not go through others’ things.
 Never go through someone’s private possessions; this includes mail and diaries or journals.
 A person keeps things private for a reason and looking through them is not only a display of poor manners, it betrays the owners’ trust.RELATED: Family Reunion Etiquette

 - Do your share of housework to keep the house clean.
 Be sure to pick up after yourself.
 It is not the responsibility of other family members to clean up a mess that you have made.
 Children, your mother is not your personal maid, thus pick up after yourself.
 It is everyone’s job to make sure the house is tidy and well kept.
 Make your bed daily and put things back in their proper places after you use them.

 - Get rid of the “me” attitude.
 As I stated earlier, the family is a close-knit unit and it is not just about “you” the individual.
 Learn to put others before yourself.
 Consider this, “How would I treat this person if they didn’t have long to live?”

 - Keep family affairs private.
 Family members share a lot of intimate details within the household that should not be shared publicly.
-Keep any private discussions such as, parents speaking about money or siblings sharing who they have crush on, at home and do not discuss them publicly.
+Keep any private discussions such as parents speaking about money or siblings sharing who they have a crush on, at home and do not discuss them publicly.